A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Abstract

 \section{Abstract}

-We image the spatial extent of a cool galactic outflow with resonant \mgii\ emission in a gravitationally lensed star-forming galaxy at $z \sim 1.7$ using VLT/MUSE observations.
-We observe \mgii\ residual (continuum-subtracted) emission out to an observed radial distance of $26.5_{-0.4}^{+0.5}$kpc from the galaxy, with an observed maximum spatial extent of $\approx39_{-0.6}^{+0.8} $kpc ($30_{-0.5}^{+0.7}$kpc after correcting for seeing). \mgii\ residual emission is patchy and covers a total area of ${\rm 184_{-10}^{+5}kpc^2}$, constraining the minimum area covered by the outflowing gas to be $13.27_{-1.02}^{+0.55}$\% of the total area.
-The spatial extent of the \mgii\ emission is asymmetric and shows an observed $27.6_{-0.7}^{+0.8}$\% ($20.9_{-0.6}^{+0.7}$\% after seeing correction) larger extent along the declination direction.
-We constrain the covering fraction of the \mgii\ emission as a function of radial distance and characterize it with a power-law model convolved with the seeing with an index $\gamma= -1.25_{-0.02}^{+0.02}$.
-We find two kinematically distinct \mgii\ emission components ($\Delta v \approx400\ {\rm km\ s^{-1}}$) which extend out to similar distances, and may correspond to two distinct shells of outflowing gas.
-By using multiple images with different magnifications of the galaxy in the image plane, we trace the \mgii\ residual emission in three individual star-forming regions inside the galaxy out to $6.0_{- 0.2 }^{+0.2}$, $7.0_{-0.2}^{+0.3}$, and $8.5_{-0.1}^{+0.1}$ kpc.
-Both the \feii\ fine structure emission, and the nebular \oii\ emission are not spatially extended relative to the stellar continuum.
-These findings provide robust constraints on the spatial extent of the outflowing gas and combined with outflow velocity and column density measurements will give stringent constraints on mass outflow rates of the galaxy.
+We image the spatial extent of a cool galactic outflow with fine structure {\feii} emission and resonant {\mgii} emission in a gravitationally lensed star-forming galaxy at $z = 1.70347$.
+The {\feii} and {\mgii} (continuum-subtracted) emissions span out to radial distances of $\sim$14.33 kpc and 26.5 kpc, respectively, with maximum spatial extents of $\sim$21 kpc for {\feii} emission and $\sim$30 kpc for {\mgii} emission. {\mgii} residual emission is patchy and covers a total area of $\sim$184 kpc$^2$, constraining the minimum area covered by the outflowing gas to be $\sim$13\% of the total area.
+MgII emission is asymmetric and shows $\sim$21\% more extended emission along the declination direction.
+We constrain the covering fractions of the {\feii} and {\mgii} emission as a function of radial distance and characterize them with a power law model.
+The {\mgii} 2803 emission line show two kinematically distinct emission components, and may correspond to two distinct shells of outflowing gas with a velocity separation of $\Delta v \sim$ 400 km/s.
+By using multiple images with different magnifications of the galaxy in the image plane, we trace the {\feii}, {\mgii} emissions around three individual star-forming regions.
+In all cases, both the {\feii} and {\mgii} emissions are more spatially extended compared to the star forming regions traced by the {\oii} emission.
+These findings provide robust constraints on the spatial extent of the outflowing gas, and combined with outflow velocity and column density measurements will give stringent constraints on mass outflow rates of the galaxy.

 \keywords{galaxies: starburst; galaxies: general; galaxies: evolution; gravitational lensing: strong; galaxies: intergalactic medium}